samuxyz/mongo-blog/tutorial-review.md

 module.exports = router;
 ```

-We completed our new router, we just have to attach it to our server and test it out with POSTMAN.
+Following the steps above, we have just built our new router.
+Now, we have to attach it to our server and test it out using POSTMAN, an API platform for building and using APIs.
 Open `app.js` and under `indexRouter` go ahead and add `postsRouter` as well:

 ```javascript
 const createError = require('http-errors');